upstash/redis-js/examples/google-cloud-functions-with-typescript/README.md

-# Google Cloud Functions Example
+# Google Cloud Functions Example with Typescript

 ## How to use